m2lines/gz21_ocean_momentum/README.md

+# Stochastic-Deep Learning Parameterization of Ocean Momentum Forcing

+This repository provides a subgrid model of ocean momentum forcing, based on a convolutional neural network (CNN) trained on high-resolution data from CM2.6.
+This model can then be coupled into larger GCMs, e.g., at coarser granularity to provide high-fidelity parameterization of ocean momentum forcing.

+The model is based on the paper [Stochastic-Deep Learning Parameterization of Ocean Momentum Forcing, Arthur P. Guillaumin, Laure Zanna](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021MS002534).
+The exact version of the code use to produce said paper can be found on [Zenodo](https://zenodo.org/record/5076046#.ZF4ulezMLy8).
+The present repository provides a version of this model which is design for others to reproduce, replicate, and reuse.

+__This repository is currently work-in-progress following a process of refreshing the code and making it available for easy reuse by others__

+# License and How to Cite this Software

+# Contributing

+We are not currently accepting contributions outside of the M2LInES and ICCS projects until we have reached a code release milestone.

 # General code documentation

 In order to keep track of script runs, we have used MLFLOW (https://mlflow.org/) to organize our code.
 In particular we define three important types